Will I find out when the person who harmed me will be released from prison?

 Yes.
 You can sign up for automatic notification through the Victim Information & Notification Everyday (VINE) system at vinelink.vineapps.com/search/WA.
 See How-to below.

-If someone becomes eligible for release due to COVID-19, the DOC will send you more information if you signed up for notification.
+If someone becomes eligible for release, the DOC will send you more information if you signed up for notification.

-*If you think you may need safety planning, start now.
+*If you might need safety planning, start now.
 Victim advocates across the state with training can help survivors of domestic violence, sexual assault, and violent crime.
-They can help with safety planning and getting protection orders to help protect you and your family.
+They can help you with safety planning and getting protection orders to help protect you and your family.

 The county where a jail is located decides releases from jail.
-Call the prosecutor’s office handling the person’s criminal case.
-Ask if they will let you know if that person is going to be let out of jail.
+Call the prosecutor's office handling the person's criminal case.
+Ask them to let you know if that person is going to be let out of jail.

 Domestic Violence Information and Referral